-On March 24, 2014 we made a \$2.0 million draw on our \$5.0 million revolving loan under the First Lien Credit Agreement, subject to the terms and restrictions of the First Lien Credit Agreement, and deposited \$1.75 million into escrow related to the Interest Purchase Agreement for the potential purchase of the Fitz Tunica Casino & Hotel, as discussed in Note 8.
+On March 24, 2014 we made a \$2.0 million draw on our \$5.0 million revolving loan under the First Lien Credit Agreement, subject to the terms and restrictions of the First Lien Credit Agreement, and deposited \$1.75 million into escrow related to the Interest Purchase Agreement for the potential purchase of the Fitz Tunica Casino & Hotel.
 We currently have \$3.0 million undrawn on the revolving loan.

 On July 18, 2014, we entered into the Second Amendment to First Lien Credit Agreement ("First Lien 2nd Amendment") which amended certain provisions of the agreement, which became effective as of June 30, 2014.
-The First Lien 2nd Amendment modifications included revisions of certain financial ratio covenants as of June 30, 2014, and going forward through the term of the loan.
-The First Lien 2nd Amendment also extended the time period for draws against the \$10.0 million term loan associated with the Silver Slipper Casino Hotel to March 31, 2015.
+The First Lien 2nd Amendment modifications included revisions of certain financial ratio covenants as of June 30, 2014, and going forward through the term of the Ioan.
+The First Lien 2nd Amendment also extended the time period for draws against the \$10.0 million term Ioan associated with the Silver Slipper Casino Hotel to March 31, 2015.
+No draws on the \$10 million term Ioan have been made to date, but we expect to begin drawing on the Ioan in the fourth quarter of 2014.